ANI717/ANI717_GIF_Repository/README.md

-A repository containing GIF files for different Git Repositories.
+A repository containing GIF files for Git Repositories.